 Our Guided Meditation Ministry was established early in 2010 as an initiative of two parishioners at Ascension & Holy Trinity under the auspices of the Parish Health Ministry.
-These two parishioners had battled life threatening cancers and experienced the power of mindfulness meditation to support their difficult journeys.
+Maurice Bason and Terry Kessler battled life threatening cancers and experienced the power of mindfulness meditation to support their difficult journeys.

 What began as an invitation to explain and introduce Guided Meditation to any who had interest, rapidly became a growing fellowship of those who wanted ongoing meditation in a group setting.
 We discerned that our mission was to bring compassion to each other, to our own selves and to those in the community who were in need of support.

-We have now introduced the practice of Guided Meditation to more than 160 people, and our twice weekly Group Meditations are each attended by an ever changing ten to twenty people from a diverse cross section of our community.
+We have now introduced the practice of Guided Meditation to more than 220 people, and our twice weekly Group Meditations are each attended by an ever changing four to twenty people from a diverse cross section of our community.

 We have developed a library of more than eighty Guided Mediation CDs.
-Copies can be made on request for members of the group.
+Copies can be made on request for members of the group for their personal use or to give to someone else.
 CDs along with instructions and well wishes are delivered to anyone known to be in need.
 We have distributed several hundred CDs in response to requests.

 What is Guided Meditation?

 Guided Meditation (Imagery and Affirmations) is a practice that can help your body, mind and spirit work together for your benefit.
 It can do no harm; it is not hypnosis – you remain totally in control.

 Guided Imagery and Affirmations have the potential to help by reducing feelings of stress and anxiety.
 Guided meditation can also have a positive impact on your immune system, and on your physiological and psychological responses to pain.
 Most importantly, by experiencing Guided Meditation you will be participating actively and constructively in your own health and healing!